githubscientist/fsd57wde/README.md

 Props Drilling:

-App [Create Context - data: x, y, z, methoda]
+App [Create Context - data: notes, addNote]

-- Comp1
+- CompA
-  - Comp3
+  - CompC
-  - Comp4
+  - CompD
-- Comp2
+- CompB
-  - Comp5 [Using Context - data: x, y, z, methoda]
+  - CompE [Using Context - data: x methoda]

+Exercise:

+Session Task: Profile Name Changes

+Implement a React component that allows users to change their profile name using the context API.

+- The component should consist of two parts:

+  - A component called App with a paragraph to display the profile name
+  - A component called Profile that allows users to change their profile name.

+- The Profile component should consist of an input field and a button.
+When the user enters a new name and clicks the button, the profile name should be updated in the App component.